Sultanate of Mit Ghamr: The First Demonstrations

 Nay, let the world rejoice with glad tidings."

 Workers' Participation

-Workers from the Mit Ghamr Locomotive and Vehicle Repair Center, which employed around 500 workers, joined the demonstrations after going on strike due to the mistreatment they received from the British commander.
+Workers from the Mit Ghamr Locomotive and Vehicle Repair Center, which employed around 500 workers, When the revolution broke out, all these workers went on strike.
 Despite the British manager's threat of dismissal, they continued their strike.
 Part of the center had been converted into a war production facility for the British armies in the Middle East during World War I, where the workers manufactured hand grenades for the British forces.
 They later joined the demonstrations with the crowds.
 Before each demonstration, a message was addressed to the crowd, emphasizing the national character of the protest and warning against any sectarian or racist behavior, which would be considered a betrayal of the movement.
 After each demonstration, a preparatory meeting for the next demonstration was held in Al-Ghamri Mosque and a Coptic church, to ensure coordination among the participants.